 Following his extremely productive and celebrated Prairie House period from the turn of the century to the outbreak of World War I, Wright spent six years on and off in Japan designing and building the Imperial Hotel and worked on only one significant structure stateside – the Hollyhock House for oil heiress Aline Bardsdall in Los Angeles.
 The war, coupled with the lack of domestic production, conspired to push Wright into near obscurity by the mid-1920s.
 Out of the mainstream at his Taliesin studio and beset by domestic troubles and divorce complications, Wright’s career, arguably, was rescued with the arrival of the Graycliff commission from his old friends and benefactors, the Martins.
+The long association of the Martin family with Wright plays out as a story with some essential American themes.

-But given Wright’s tumultuous life in 1926-27, it is a wonder that the organic design for the houses at Graycliff was ever produced at all.
+Given Wright’s tumultuous life in 1926-27, it is a wonder that the organic design for the houses at Graycliff was ever produced at all.
 Running from creditors, having Taliesin foreclosed upon by the bank, finalizing a divorce from his second wife, wintering with partner and wife-to-be Olgivanna in Puerto Rico and California, and going on the lam with her and the children to Minnesota and being arrested for violation of the Mann Act, all contributed to a chaotic and inconsistent oversight of the design and building of Graycliff between October, 1926 and the opening of the house in July, 1928.

 In Gill’s 1987 Many Masks biography of Wright, the house at Graycliff is described as “oddly conventional” and “…proved a joyless experience for everyone concerned, not only because of the Martin’s incessant revisions… but also because Wright was unable to supervise the construction.” (p.
 320).
 There is, however, more recently emerging revisionist thinking about the importance of Graycliff, key elements of which include: